Former Arkansas Republican Gov. Asa Hutchinson announces White House bid

 "I actually think more voices right now in opposition or providing an alternative to Donald Trump is the best thing in the right direction," Hutchinson told CNN's Dana Bash last month.

-Following Trump's indictment by a Manhattan grand jury last week, Hutchinson has been the rare Republican to call on the former president to drop out of the 2024 race, telling Fox Business that the case was a "distraction" and a "shame for America."
+Following Trump's indictment by a Manhattan grand jury last week, Hutchinson has been the rare Republican to call on the former president to drop out of the 2024 race, telling CNN's Anderson Cooper on Friday that the case was a "big distraction."

 Some Republican strategists say a crowded 2024 primary field would be advantageous to Trump, who still enjoys significant support among the party base, and could splinter the anti-Trump vote, allowing the former president to walk away with the nomination.